global-121/121-platform/interfaces/README.md

 - `frame-ancestors`:
   Allows an interface to be included in an `<iframe>` on some other web-site or -service.
   - When the integration with Redline/Twilio Flex will be used, `https://flex.twilio.com` should be included. (for the Portal only)
-- `img-src: 'self' data: ;`:
-  Allows images loaded from data-URLs.
-This is used to show the instance's organizations's avatar in the conversation. (for the Verify/AW-App only)

 For each different interface, on each specific instance, other settings apply, depending on their (required) functionality.